-In this paper, we have investigated the influence of IC, FC and MU on hydrologic fore-15 cast based on the hindcasts using ESP approach over UHRB in China.
+In this paper, we have investigated the influence of IC, FC and MU on hydrologic forecast based on the hindcasts using ESP approach over UHRB in China.
 The concept of forecast window (FW) is introduced in this study and the combined effects of IC and FC within the forecast window is discussed by implementing "virtual" experiments without considering the uncertainty of hydrologic model (structure, parameter, etc.).
 The improvement of the model performance also increases the skill of the ESP approach significantly for low flow forecast, indicating the impact of MU (the uncertainty of model parameters) on hydrologic forecast.
-The results are summarized below.
+The results are summarized as below.

-(1) For dry initial states, the forecast is consistently good within forecast windows up to 90 days.
-For wet initial states the persistence decays with the window exceeding 30 days.
-The contrasting behaviors of the two scenarios highlight the role of IC and FC on the forecast.

-(2) IC controls the forecast skills within smaller forecast windows.
+- 1. For dry initial states, the forecast is consistently good within forecast windows up to 90 days.
+For wet initial states the persistence decays with the windows exceeding 30 days.
+The contrasting behaviors of the two scenarios highlight the role of IC and FC on the forecast. - 2.
+IC controls the forecast skills within smaller forecast windows.
 The dominance of IC on the forecast is shifted to FC with the increase of the forecast windows.
 A dimensionless parameter β is proposed to depict the combined effects of IC and FC.
-The analytical framework of β provides a first-order understanding of when and to extent the forecast skills may be achieved based on ESP approach.
+The forecast skill increases exponentially with β , and varies greatly in different forecast windows.
+The analytical framework of β provides a first-order understanding of when and to what extent the forecast skills may be achieved based on ESP approach.

-(3) Traditional model calibration strategy emphasizes the model behavior during the 5 wet season, while for dry season the model behaviors would not be guaranteed.
-This affects the accuracy of ESP approach for predicting low flows.
-By re-calibrating the model for low flows, the uncertainty of model parameters is reduced within the dry season, which improves the model performance as well as the forecast skill.

-(4) The performance of ESP approach for monthly streamflow forecast is more reliable during the transition period from wet to dry than otherwise over UHRB.
-For the transition period from dry to wet, the combed effects of IC and FC rather than the model performance play a more important role in the forecast skill.
-Other innovative ways should be explored for monthly streamflow forecast during this season.
+- 3. The model calibration strategy used in this study emphasizes the model behavior during the wet season, while for the dry season the model behaviors cannot be guaranteed.
+This affects the accuracy of the ESP approach for predicting low flows.
+By re-calibrating the model for low flows, the uncertainty of model parameters is reduced within the dry season, which significantly improves the model performance as well as the forecast skill in the dry-season period. - 4.
+The performance of the ESP approach for monthly streamflow forecasts is more skillful during the transition period from wet to dry than otherwise over UHRB.
+For the transition period from dry to wet, the lower skill of the forecasts could be attributed to the combined effects of IC and FC, but less to the biases in the hydrologic model.
+Other innovative ways should be explored for monthly streamflow forecasts during this season (from dry to wet, e.g., by improving the prediction of future atmospheric forcing using sophisticated physical or statistical methods (Zhou et al., 2011)).